What is a floating license?

 complete and the previous deployment's nodes are decommissioned.
 License validations during

 in your application.

-Another great feature to look at for licensing cloud-based applications is machine heartbeat monitoring.
+Similarly to licensing VMs, a great feature to look at for licensing cloud-based apps is machine heartbeat monitoring.
 Monitoring machine heartbeats can help automate deactivation of crashed or unresponsive nodes, which would otherwise remain active and be considered a "zombie activation."

 Achieving a check-out/check-in, or "leasing", license model with Keygen requires that your application follow the typical machine activation flow above, in addition to a couple additional steps: